What are the benefits of Twitter for business?

 Secondly, the ability to send personal messages also means a business can provide helpful customer service, adding a further personal touch to the social media channel.
 Larger businesses have utilised this effective communication tool through the creation of Twitter accounts specifically for support teams, which offer real-time technical support and aim to maintain customer satisfaction.
 One such company making use of this is GoDaddy, whose Twitter account GoDaddy Help posts regular updates regarding the service status of its site, as well as replies to any questions customers may have.

 This is why, the morning after the election, Twitter’s stock was the only mainstream tech stock to increase.
-It provides real-time access to an audience and therefore shows why Twitter is useful for business in 2018.
+It provides real-time access to an audience and therefore shows why Twitter is useful for business.

 A Twitter success story